 The salesman may excuse himself for a minute to speak with his manager.
 He will return shortly after and let you know they made a mistake, apologize, and explain to you that you are approved for a car loan.
 Of course the approval you're going to hear from the salesman is going to be outrageous.

-Common approvals to get a customer to leave a car dealership.
+Common approvals to get a customer to leave.

 - Congratulations you're approved with $7,000 down at $500 a month. (you only have $500 down and can only afford $350/mo)